 B Adenocarcinoma in situ

 G Extrinsic allergic alveolitis

-A 36-year-old woman has had increasing dyspnea for 8 years.
+A 43-year-old woman has had increasing dyspnea for 8 years.
 She has no cough or increased sputum production.
-On physical examination there is hyperresonance to percussion.
-A chest radiograph reveals increased lung volumes with flattening of the diaphragmatic leaves bilaterally.
+On physical examination there is bilateral hyperresonance to percussion in all lung fields.
+A chest x-ray reveals increased lung volumes with flattening of the diaphragmatic leaves bilaterally.
 The right heart border is prominent.
-A chest CT scan demonstrates decreased attenuation in all lung fields.
+A chest CT scan demonstrates decreased attenuation in all lung fields, particularly lower lobes.
 Which of the following laboratory findings is she most likely to have?

 A Decreased serum ceruloplasmin

 B Increased sweat chloride